tahsinAmin/Auto-Search/README.md

 - [x] Able to show json data in page
 - [x] Able to show the whole location in the map
 - [x] Have 2 inputs like the above.
-- [x] Work with Handle Submit
+- [x] Weather API taking dynamic values from input
-- [ ] Show Weather data with the given values
+- [ ] Show Dynamic Weather data with the given values

 - [ ] show a message if no flights found
 - [ ] Make the toggle work